 Using Kyoto as your base city to explore further afield

-The convenience of multiple company train lines, buses, the subway and bullet trains stopping all stopping at Kyoto station gives plenty of choices.
+The convenience of multiple company train lines, buses, the subway and bullet trains all stopping at Kyoto station gives plenty of choices.
 Shorter trips include Osaka, Nara, Nagoya and Uji but Kobe, Okayama, Hikone, Kanazawa, Hiroshima and Takayama are also possible.

 We have a lot of information on how to get to each place along with detailed suggestions of what to see and do in a day while you are there in our article 16 of the best day trips from Kyoto.
-We’ve taken these trips ourselves, many of them multiple times over the years so they are genuinely both possible and enjoyable within a single day using public transport.
+We’ve taken these trips ourselves, many of them multiple times over the years so they are genuinely all possible and enjoyable within a single day using public transport.

 Tips for travel in Kyoto

 ✈ For all the essential tips to help plan your visit to Japan see our comprehensive and FREE Japan guide.

 ✈ Free WIFI isn’t widely available in Japan.
 For translation, directions, timetables and other information on the go personal WIFI is one of our essentials.
 We look at the options in our cheat sheet to stay connected in Japan.
 We use WIFI2Go from Australia (mention 2 Aussie Travellers for a discount) or airport collection in Japan.